 Having a specific procedure can also involve certain employees having specific permissions programmed in insurance management software.
 This allows them to work only on the tasks that they are assigned and nothing more.
 This resolves the issue of when employees tend to feel that they need to carry out more steps than they should rather than passing on the task to the next person in the process.
 On the other side, an employee may pass to the next person too soon, causing the claim to be sent back.
 This can cause a hiccup in the process.

 If employees have specific permissions, they know what their responsibilities are and can work more confidently.
 Here are some tips for resolving some of the other most daunting insurance workflow issues:

-- When a claim is entered in an insurance workflow management system, the process begins.
+- When a claim is entered in an insurance workflow automation system, the process begins.
 Whether one person or three people work on the same claim or other application, everyone knows what they can and can’t do.
 This lends itself to better efficiency.